-4. Simply click on the appropriate button to switch to either photo or video modes.

-5. You can use the buttons at the top of the screen to access the Settings and Auto/ Pro menus (for Self Timer or Exposure compensation).
+- 4. Simply click on the appropriate button to switch to either photo or video modes. - 5.
+You can use the buttons at the top of the screen to access the Settings and Auto/ Pro menus (for HDR, Photo Timer or Brightness).